Ananda Lewis, former MTV VJ who shared breast cancer journey, has died at 52

 Lewis revealed in October of last year that her cancer had progressed to stage IV.

-Around that time, she sat down with CNN’s correspondents Stephanie Elam and Sara Sidner – who in 2024 was also diagnosed with breast cancer – to discuss their health journeys.
+Around that time, she sat down with CNN correspondents Stephanie Elam and Sara Sidner – who in 2024 was also diagnosed with breast cancer – to discuss their health journeys.

 During their conversation, Lewis opened up to Sidner and Elam – who Lewis met during their freshman year at Howard University and who she counted as a best friend – about the course of treatment she chose.